dfosco/dfosco/README.md

 Currently working at `@github`, building this page and a couple of others.

-If something breaks, please remain calm.
+If something looks broken, please be kind.
+We're doing our best here.

 ⌘ ⌘ ⌘